Aspectise/Limited-Sniper/README.md

 {
     "Webhook": {
-        "Enabled": false, If true will send a notification to the webhook url you added "Url": "" If you set enabled to true you have to add a webhook url here },
+        "Enabled": false, If true will send a notification to the webhook url you added "Send_Fails": false, If true will send a webhook notification when it fails to snipe an item with a reason "UserID_To_Ping": 0, Discord user id you want to ping on successful snipes, Keep it at 0 to not ping "Url": "" If you set enabled to true you have to add a webhook url here },
     "Buy_cookies": [